jdreaver/rules_terraform/README.md

 - Try implementing toolchain again so we can pick a default Terraform version
   - In the real world we probably want to be explicit, but for the `terraform fmt` test we can use whatever.
+- Run more complex Terraform examples, like AWS resources
 - Ensure we are using already downloaded providers and we aren't downloading new ones
   - Looks like 0.13.0 is when the new provider installation methods were